Discovery Bay

 Discovery Bay is a residential community located on Lantau Island in Hong Kong.

 The 2021 census recorded a population of 19,336 residents in DB, with 55% of them being non-Chinese.
-DB is home to a significant community compared of expatriates from over fifty countries.
+DB is home to a significant community composed of expatriates from over fifty countries.
 It is one of the most ethnically diverse places in Hong Kong.
 With only 45% of the population being Chinese, the largest ethnic minority groups in the community is white (25%) and Filipinos (11.2%).
 DB is located 2 km west of Hong Kong Disneyland Resort and approximately 12 km west from the nearest point on Hong Kong Island.

 Discovery Bay is a key community in Lantau Island (after Tung Chung) and enjoys a very low plot ratio of 0.15.